amankamboj/PhotoWebApp/README.md

 - First page is welcome page.
 You need to login to Instagram.

-- Once logged-in, on the next page you can popular photos from Instagram with all the details e.g username,likes,caption etc.
+- Upon successful  login, you can see popular photos from Instagram with all the details e.g username,likes,caption etc.